 The instruments described in this section are all derivatives of the MFRSR.
 The information in each subsection is intended to describe the differences between that instrument and the MFRSR.
-Otherwise, the information provided above for the MFRSR is also applicable.
+Otherwise, the information provided above for the MFRSR also applies.

-16.1 Normal Incidence Multi-Filter Radiometer (NIMFR)
+16.1 Normal Incidence Multifilter Radiometer (NIMFR)

-The NIMFR is a sunphotometer in the strict sense.
-It uses the same electronics cube and sensors as are found in a MFRSR, but mounted in a collimating tube instead.
+The NIMFR is a sun photometer in the strict sense.
+It uses the same electronics cube and sensors as found in a MFRSR, but mounted in a collimating tube instead.
 The NIMFR must be mounted on a solar tracking device so that it can be pointed at the sun throughout the day.
-All ARM NIMFRs are currently using the older-style data loggers for data collection and temperature control.
-Currently ARM only fields NIMFRs at two sites: the SGP CF in Oklahoma, and the NSA Barrow site.
+All ARM NIMFRs currently use the olderstyle data loggers for data collection and temperature control.
+Currently ARM only fields NIMFRs at two sites: the SGP CF in Oklahoma and the North Slope of Alaska (NSA) Barrow site.
 Before being shut down in December 2010, the NSA Atqasuk site also operated a NIMFR.